kristian-lange-tw/JATOS_docs_v3/pages/Write-Group-Studies-II-JavaScript-and-Messaging.md

 title: Write Group Studies II - JavaScript and Messaging
 keywords: group, group session, WebSocket, group channel, messaging
 tags:
 summary: Learn how to use jatos.js to join groups and manage them.
-Learn about the three different way of sending messages within a group.
+Learn about the three different ways of sending messages within a group.
 sidebar: mydoc_sidebar
 permalink: Write-Group-Studies-II-JavaScript-and-Messaging.html
 folder: